 Government is increasingly committed to supporting the establishment of new critical minerals supply chains in Canada.
-Subsequent to the end of the Quarter, the Government of Ontario announced its new Industrial Strategy to support establishing electric vehicle and battery manufacturing capacity in the Province including battery materials supply chains.
-Avalon is continuing to support the efforts of policymakers to implement needed regulatory changes to recognize many critical minerals as a unique low risk sub-sector of the mineral industry.
+During the Quarter, the Government of Ontario announced its new Industrial Strategy to support establishing electric vehicle and battery manufacturing capacity in the Province including battery materials supply chains.
+Avalon is continuing to support the efforts of policymakers to implement needed regulatory changes to recognize many critical minerals as a unique low risk subsector of the mineral industry.
 Central to this need is recognizing the importance of bulk sampling at the early stages of exploration to determine if the mineralization of economic interest can be efficiently processed to make a product that will be accepted in the market.